argilla-io/argilla/argilla/docs/index.md

 </div>

-Or, play with the Argilla UI signing in with you Hugging Face account:
+Or, play with the Argilla UI by signing in with your Hugging Face account:

 <div class="iframe-wrapper">
 <iframe